 Wayne was Deputy Minister, Fisheries and Oceans from 1997 to 2002 and Deputy Secretary, Plans and Consultations from 1994 to 1997.
 He began his public sector career in 1977 with the Government of Saskatchewan.

-Wayne is a long-time volunteer and currently serves as a Board Member of United Way Worldwide.
-He also serves on several corporate boards, including BlackBerry Limited and Canada Utilities Limited.
+Wayne is a long-time volunteer and recently served as a Board Member of United Way Worldwide.
+He also serves on several corporate boards, including BlackBerry Limited, Champion Iron Limited and Canada Utilities Limited.

 Wayne completed his MA, Economics at Queen’s University and his BComm, Honours (with Distinction) from the University of Saskatchewan.